lilleman ba4503b4d1

 Conflict rules

-Plugins are independent folders, so the host detects collisions across all discovered plugins with findConflicts and resolves them loudly — never last-write-wins. error aborts boot; warn logs and continues.
+The host detects collisions across all discovered plugins with findConflicts and resolves them loudly — never last-write-wins. error aborts boot; warn logs and continues.

 Kind Level Rule